akka/alpakka-kafka/docs/src/main/paradox/producer.md

 ## Accessing KafkaProducer metrics

-By passing an explicit reference to a `KafkaProducer` (as shown in the previous section) its metrics become accessible.
-Refer to the @javadoc[Kafka MetricName API](org.apache.kafka.common.MetricName) for more details.
+By passing an explicit reference to a @javadoc[KafkaProducer](org.apache.kafka.clients.producer.KafkaProducer) (as shown in the previous section) its metrics become accessible.
+Refer to the Kafka @javadoc[MetricName](org.apache.kafka.common.MetricName) API for more details.

 Scala
 : @@ snip [snip](/tests/src/test/scala/docs/scaladsl/ProducerExample.scala) { #producerMetrics }